Ergodic properties of one-dimensional incommensurate bilayer materials: Introduction

-The present work is concerned with fundamental atomic-scale models of moir\'e materials.
-More precisely, we are concerned with the case where the individual layer Bravais lattices are incommensurate, so that the model has no exact periodic cell.
-For example, we could consider twisted bilayer graphene at an irrational relative twist angle \cite{Massatt2017,hott2023incommensurate}.
+The present work is concerned with fundamental atomic-scale models of moir\'e materials when the individual layer Bravais lattices are incommensurate so that the model has no exact periodic cell.
+It is well-known that tight-binding models of such materials have an ergodic structure which may be exploited for efficient numerical computation of material properties \cite{Massatt2017,Cances2017a}.
+The present work builds on these works as follows.

-Models involving incommensurate periodicities have long been known to display rich spectral properties.
-Perhaps the canonical model of this type is the almost-Mathieu operator (also known as Harper's operator); see, e.g., \cite{SIMON1982463}.
-This operator arises in the study of the quantum Hall effect, where a two-dimensional material is subjected to a perpendicular magnetic field \cite{2017Avron}.
-The model depends on two independent lengthscales: the magnetic length (proportional to the strength of the magnetic field), and the material's lattice constant.
-The study of this operator when the ratio of these lengthscales is irrational has inspired many deep mathematical works; see, e.g., \cite{Avila2006}.

-The conceptual similarities between atomic-scale models of incommensurate moir\'e materials and the almost-Mathieu operator suggest that the theory developed for understanding the almost-Mathieu operator may have applications in the study of incommensurate moir\'e materials.
-In fact, such a link is already known: both models have an ergodic structure which allows, for example, for proof of convergence of the density of states measure in the large-volume limit \cite{Massatt2017,Cances2017a}.

-The goal of this work is to further clarify this connection by, first, reviewing the general concept of an ergodic Schr\"odinger operator \cite{AizenmanWarzel2015,Damanik2022}, and, then, establishing the sense in which models of incommensurate bilayer materials share this structure.
-This structure allows, for example, for a very straightforward proof of convergence of the density of states measure in the thermodynamic limit \cite{AizenmanWarzel2015,Damanik2022}.
-We hope that this contribution will stimulate further interactions between the mathematical theories of ergodic Schr\"odinger operators and of incommensurate bilayer materials.

-For the sake of clarity, we restrict attention in this work to one-dimensional models, where the same effect as an interlayer twist can be obtained by shifting the lattice constants of each layer with respect to each other.
-Our results do not depend on this restriction and would readily generalize to two-dimensional models, such as the tight-binding models of twisted bilayer graphene considered in \cite{Massatt2017,Cances2017a}.
+First, starting from a standard one-dimensional ``coupled chain'' moir\'e material model (e.g. \cite{Cances2017a}), we derive a reduced model involving only one layer where the effect of interlayer hopping is captured by an effective hopping term whose coefficients are periodic with the period of the other layer.
+We establish convergence of the empirical density of states measure and Pastur's theorem on shift-invariance of the spectrum for this model using standard methods from the theory of ergodic Schr\"odinger operators \cite{AizenmanWarzel2015}.
+We also discuss how this model can be formally related to the almost Mathieu operator \cite{SIMON1982463,2017Avron,Avila2006}.

+We then return to the full coupled chain model and prove the same results for this model by similar methods, although we emphasize that the ergodic structure of this model is more subtle than the standard case considered in \cite{AizenmanWarzel2015}.
+Although convergence of the empirical density of states measure was already proved in \cite{Massatt2017,Cances2017a} along similar lines, our proof emphasizing the connection with the standard theory may still be of interest.
+We finally introduce a disordered incommensurate coupled chain model by adding random onsite potential terms.
+Here we again prove convergence of the empirical density of states and Pastur's theorem directly using some basic results in ergodic theory.